-LUGGAGE: please contain the weight in 20 kg (45 lb) water-proof duffle bags are suggested, when on the speedboat, passengers may get splashed by water or foam, we advise to protect any camera equipment.
-We suggest to bring mosquito repellent.
+LUGGAGE: please contain the weight in 20 kg (45 lb) water-proof duffle bags are suggested, when on the speedboat, passengers may get splashed by water or foam, we advise protecting any camera equipment.
+We suggest bringing mosquito repellent.

 TRANSPORT: on roads and tracks by Minibus or 4×4, speedboat fitted for ocean crossing to the Bijagos Archipelago.

-TIDES and WEATHER: With each departure, visits could be re-scheduled as per the tides; all will be visited but maybe in a different order.
-Bad weather condition can oblige to change, cancel, reschedule or delay the itinerary, the organizer cannot be hold as responsible for any change and delay.
+TIDES and WEATHER: With each departure, visits could be rescheduled as per the tides; all will be visited but maybe in a different order.
+Bad weather conditions can oblige to change, cancel, reschedule or delay the itinerary, the organizer cannot be held responsible for any change and delay.